-tionism could therefore reduce global growth potential in the long term and lead to increased inflation impulses.
+competition.
+A further fragmentation of the global economy and increased protectionism could therefore reduce global growth potential in the long term and lead to increased inflation impulses.

-Global trade policy is shrouded in considerable uncertainty.
+There is significant uncertainty surrounding internaitonal trade policy.
 Uncertainty may alone dampen global economic activity.
-Among other things, increased trade uncertainty could lead to investment plans being postponed.5 Increased trade turbulence also impacts the financial markets.
+Among other things, increased trade uncertainty could lead to investment plans being postponed.5 Increased trade tensions also impact the financial markets.
 In addition, households may spend less.

 It is not obvious how the ongoing trade conflict will impact international interest rates.
-A slow-down in activity growth would suggest lower policy rates, while higher cost pressure would pull in the opposite direction.
-If higher tariffs pass through to prices relatively quickly in a situation where inflation is still above the inflation targets of many countries, the goal of stabilising inflation and anchoring inflation expectations means in isolation that it will take time before we see a further reduction in global interest rates.
+A slow-down in activity growth would suggest lower policy rates, whereas higher cost pressure would pull in the opposite direction.
+If higher tariffs are passed on to prices relatively quickly in a situation where inflation is still above the inflation targets of many countries, the goal of stabilising inflation and anchoring inflation expectations means in isolation that it will take time before we see a further reduction in global interest rates.